Taking a year out

-- Teach you to live independently, managing a budget and learning to look after yourself, before you go to uni.
+- Teach you to live independently, managing a budget and learning to look after yourself, before you go to university.

 - Give you a sense of achievement.

-- Give you a break from studying before you launch into uni.
+- Give you a break from studying before you begin university life.

 Of course, there are arguments against gap years too, or everyone would take one.
-Some of the reasons you might decide it’s not for you include:
+Some of the reasons you might decide it is not the right thing for you include:

 - If you want to travel, funding can be a problem.
 Some people spend the first part of the year earning the money to pay for travelling later in the year.

 - If you want to travel, you may prefer to do this with friends.
-If you can’t find anyone to go with, this might be an argument against.
+If you can’t find anyone to go with, this might be an argument against going.

 - The thought of spending a year living independently or travelling abroad may be too daunting.

-You can organise your own gap year, and many students do.
-You can find a job or an internship, go travelling, volunteer, live abroad to learn or improve a language, enrol on a course (for example an Art & Design foundation, whether or not you plan to study a related degree) or anything else you can think of that appeals.
-Just think through how you will justify it to universities and employers.
-If you’re confident that it will make you a better prospect as an undergraduate or an employee, and you’ll enjoy it, then it makes sense.
+You can organise your own gap year and many students do.
+You can find a job or an internship, go travelling, volunteer, live abroad to learn or improve a language, enrol on a course (for example an Art & Design Foundation Degree, whether or not you plan to study a related degree in the future) or anything else you can think of that appeals.
+Just think through how you will use your experiences to enhance your application for university or a future job opportunity.
+If you are confident that it will make you a better prospect as an undergraduate or an employee, and you will enjoy it, then it makes sense.

-It’s worth researching these companies carefully.
-There are some great ones around, but there are also a few that are rip-offs, so do your homework and ask plenty of questions.
+It is worth researching these companies carefully.
+There are some great ones around, but they can be very expensive, so do your homework and ask plenty of questions.
 Some of the links below will tell you what to look out for.

-For more ideas and information about gap years and gap year companies, here are some links that will help you:
+For more ideas and information about gap years and gap year companies, try these website links:

 Prospects has lots of links to gap year companies offering a wide range of projects.